Nayeli-Luis/16SrRNA_FromQIIME2_ToR/rarefy_example.md

 To use the functions contained in `funs_rarefy.R` you have to choose one character column, your sample ids or a categorical variable.
-In this case I’ll use my sample-ids, at the of this dataset I have a categorical variable called `site`, I’ll delete it.
+In this case I’ll use my sample-ids, at the end of this dataset I have a categorical variable called `site`, I’ll delete it.

 ``` r